Azure-Samples/azure-serverless-workshop-team-assistant/6-scheduler-bot/README.md

 with this snippet: [code snippet](src/step-2/index.snippet.js)  (the full index.js should look [like this](src/step-2/index.js))

-1. Run the function again after saving changes, and this time when you POST, post with the following JSON body: [sample JSON](src/step-2/sample.json)
+1. Run the function again after saving changes, and this time when you POST, post with the following JSON body: [sample JSON](src/step-2/sample.json).
+This is what the Logic App will generate.

 **Response from step-2 index.js with sample.json body**
 ```javascript